altitudelabs/metisa-js/doc/BROWSER/SCHEMA.md

     last_name: null,
     email: 'tester@exmaple.com',
   },
-  currency: null,
   line_items: [
     {
       variant_id: '34454',
-      quantity: null,
-      price: null,
-      item_id: '34454',
+      item_id: '34454'
-      total_discount: null
     }
   ]
 }
 ```

 > **Important:**
-> - If your store supports "guest" users, you may not generate a `user.id` and it can be left as `0` or `null`.
-Metisa will then switch strategy to use email to identify guest users.
+> - If your app supports "guest" users (eg. guest checkouts) where ID is not generated yet, please use a temporary unique ID for the `user.id` as it is a required field.
+In this case, user.email will be used to identify the user.
 > - If there are missing fields, Metisa will specify them in the HTTP 400 response.